NathanResendeP/NathanResendeP/README.md

 My technical skills include, but are not limited to:

-- **Operating Systems**: Experience in Linux (Debian and Ubuntu) and Windows Server.
+  - **Operating Systems:** Experience with Windows Server and knowledge of Linux (Debian and Ubuntu).

-- **Cloud Computing**: Knowledge of AWS (AWS Certified Cloud Practitioner) and Microsoft Azure.
+ - **Cloud Computing:** Microsoft Azure and AWS (AWS Certified Cloud Practitioner).

+ - **MDM and MAM:** Microsoft Intune, SCCM, WDS.

+ - **Security, Privacy and Compliance:** Microsoft Defender, Microsoft Purview, DarkTrace.

+ - **Backup:** Veeam.

-- **IT Management**: Microsoft Intune, Microsoft Defender, Active Directory and Group Policy, etc.
+ - **Others:** Active Directory, Group Policy, DFS, FS, PS, PowerShell, Microsoft 365: Microsoft Teams, SharePoint, Exchange, OneDrive, Planner, etc.

-- **Networking, Virtualization and Services**: Configuration and management of Switches, Routers, Firewalls, TCP/IP and the OSI Model, Network Segmentation (VLAN), L2 and L3, DHCP, DNS, etc.
+ - **Networking, Virtualization and Services:** Configuration and management of Switches, Routers, Firewalls, TCP/IP and the OSI Model, Network Segmentation (VLAN), L2 and L3, DHCP, DNS, Hyper-v, VMware, etc.

-- **Monitoring Tools**: Use of PRTG for infrastructure monitoring.
+ - **Monitoring Tools:** PRTG.

-- **Technical Support and Troubleshooting**: Strong technical support and troubleshooting skills.
+ - **Technical Support and Troubleshooting:** Strong technical support and troubleshooting skills.

-- **Other relevant knowledge**: Familiarity with Database concepts (SQL and NoSQL), Programming Logic, programming and Scripting, etc.
+ - **Other relevant knowledge:** Familiarity with Database concepts (SQL and NoSQL), Programming Logic, programming and Scripting, etc.

 My English level is advanced/fluent (C1-C2) and I have experience working with international teams, which allows me to communicate effectively and collaborate on global projects.

+Currently beginning to study Dutch.

-I am constantly seeking new challenges and opportunities to expand my knowledge and skills.
+I'm constantly seeking new challenges and opportunities to expand my knowledge and skills.

 ##